slatedocs/slate/source/index.md

 <aside class="notice">
-  Currently, confidence levels of Low do not trigger the firing of a trigger.
+  Currently, a confidence level of Low does not trigger the firing of a trigger.
 </aside>